 With so many beautiful places in Jordan, 3 days might seem like a measly amount of time to explore this mesmerizing and archaeologically-significant Middle Eastern country.
 And true, you could definitely take much more time to explore every nook and cranny and engage in all the Jordan activities your heart could possibly desire.
-Still, 3 days is certainly enough time to explore a few of the best things to do in Jordan, from Wadi Rum to Petra and beyond.
+Still, a 3 day Jordan travel itinerary is certainly enough time to explore a few of the best things to do in Jordan, from Wadi Rum to Petra and beyond.
 Our Jordan itinerary will break down the best way to fill up 3 days in Jordan to ensure you make the most of your short but incredible trip!

 3 Days in Jordan Itinerary